PeterouZh/Omni-GAN-PyTorch/README.md

 ## Omni-GAN

 This repository contains code for the paper, [Omni-GAN: On the Secrets of cGANs and Beyond](https://arxiv.org/abs/2011.13074).
+In particular, it contains the code for the CIFAR experiments for your quick reference.
+For the ImageNet and DGP experiments, please refer to [Omni-GAN-DGP](https://github.com/PeterouZh/Omni-GAN-DGP).

 ### TODO